sp-cristiano/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 PATH=$PATH:/action Command adds /action to the PATH. \n

-echo $PATH | tr ':' '\n' | wc -l Command will count the number of directories in the PATH.
+echo $PATH | tr ':' '\n' | wc -l Command will count the number of directories in the PATH. \n

+printenv Command lists environment variables. \n